The Ayoub Sisters: Early life and education

 The Ayoub Sisters were born in Glasgow to Egyptian immigrant parents.
 The sisters attended the music school of Douglas Academy.
-Afterwards, Sarah completed her studies at the Royal Conservatoire of Scotland (2010-2014) and Laura at the Royal College of Music (2013-2017).
+Afterwards, Sarah completed her studies at the Royal Conservatoire of Scotland (2010–2014) and Laura at the Royal College of Music (2013–2017).

+The Ayoub Sisters are advocates for music education and have given masterclasses at the newly launched Benedetti Foundation.

 Performances

 The Ayoub Sisters have performed internationally across the United Kingdom and Middle East, including performances at the Cairo Opera House.
 The duo have also toured with Choir Master Gareth Malone.
+The Ayoub Sisters were requested by HM King Charles III to perform at the Honours of Scotland Coronation service in Edinburgh.

 Television appearances

 The duo made their television debut performing at the 2017 BAFTA's which was held in The Royal Festival Hall.
 The Ayoub Sisters played at BBC Proms in the Park in Glasgow accompanied by the BBC Scottish Symphony Orchestra on BBC 1.
 The duo have also been featured on the BBC Big Sing, Songs of Praise and Sky Arts.

 The Ayoub Sisters performed the Egyptian National Anthem at the closing ceremony of the World Youth Forum which was attended by H.E Abdel Fattah el Sisi, the president of the Arab Republic of Egypt.